jonasricker/autocvd/README.md

   -n NUM_GPUS, --num-gpus NUM_GPUS
                         Number of required GPUs.
 Defaults to 1.
   -l, --least-used      Select least-used GPUs instead of waiting for free GPUs.
 Defaults to False.
+  -x EXCLUDE [EXCLUDE ...], --exclude EXCLUDE [EXCLUDE ...]
+                        One or multiple GPUs (separated by space) to be excluded.
+Defaults to no GPU being excluded.
   -t TIMEOUT, --timeout TIMEOUT
                         Timeout for waiting in seconds.
 Defaults to no timeout.
   -i INTERVAL, --interval INTERVAL